n-szulc/fingeRNAt/README.md

 ## Interactions with inorganic ions

-It is possible to calculate contacts for nucleic acid - ions from the same pdb/mol2 file.
+It is possible to calculate contacts for nucleic acid - ions.

-In such case, parameter `-l` should be ommited, which allows fingeRNAt to treat all inorganic ions as ligands and calculate SIFt for each residue - ion pair.
+Ions have to be in the same input pdb file and parameter `-l` should be ommited. fingeRNAt will treat all inorganic ions as ligands and calculate SIFt for each residue - ion pair.

-As the aforementioned interactions are detected based on  contact, **only SIFt type SIMPLE or PBS may be calculated**.
+As the aforementioned interactions are detected based on contacts, **only SIFt type SIMPLE or PBS may be calculated**.

   **Usage example**
-	`python code/fingeRNAt.py -r example_inputs/3d2v.mol2 -f PBS`
+	`python code/fingeRNAt.py -r example_inputs/3d2v.pdb -f PBS`

 ## User defined thresholds